-- Naturally, all of them are this to a certain degree, since knowing the genre is pretty much their job.
+- Naturally, all of them are this to a certain degree, since knowing the genre is their job.
 They, for example, almost immediately realize that "Fritz" is trying to turn them against the Nostalgia Critic and suspect that he set up everything to let the NC look like a bigger douche than he actually is.
 Subverted when it turns out that the NC actually is that much of a douche, since Fritz did, in fact, not order the 20 tons of dynamite.

 - Get A Hold Of Yourself Man

 Benzaie: Pull yourself together, man!
 (SLAP!)
 If not for the team; (turn into Insano) for us, the team!

 - What Ma-Ti urges the Critic to do.

 Phelous: Hey guys, uh, I got a idea.
 This might seem like a shot in the dark, but what if we'd just used weapons?

 - The Nostalgia Critic is the leader after all.

 Nostalgia Critic: Nah, nah, it's a terrible idea. (beat) Wait!
 I have an idea!

 Phelous: (delightfully snarky) Gee, does it involve using weapo—?

 Nostalgia Critic: (hamming it up) It involves using weapons!